Sigo Atrevido

-Sigo Atrevido (English: I'm Still Daring) is the second studio album recorded by Puerto Rican salsa singer Eddie Santiago.
-The album was released by TH-Rodven in late 1987 and topped the tropical charts throughout the first half of 1988.
-The album received a Grammy Award nomination for Best Tropical Latin Performance and another nomination for a Lo Nuestro Award for Tropical Album of the Year.
+Sigo Atrevido (English: I'm Still Daring) is the second studio album recorded by Puerto Rican-American salsa singer-songwriter Eddie Santiago.
+The album witch released by TH-Rodven in late 1987 and topped the tropical charts throughout the first half of 1988.
+The album received nomination for Grammy Award for Best Tropical Latin Performance and another nomination for a Lo Nuestro Award for Tropical Album of the Year.

 Singles

 Four singles were produced from the album that charted on the Hot Latin Tracks.